AKASH-PRASAD7/Betacrew/Readme.md

 - Combines and sorts all received packets by sequence number.
 - Outputs the complete, ordered packet data to a JSON file (`stock_data.json`).

-## Prerequisites

-Before running this client, you need the following:

-- **Node.js:** Version 16.17.0 or higher.
-You can download it from [nodejs.org](https://nodejs.org/).
-- **BetaCrew exchange server files:** You must have downloaded and unzipped the provided "betacrew_exchange_server" zip file containing `main.js` and related files.

 ## How to Run

-You will need two separate terminal or command prompt windows for this.

 1.  **Start the Server:**